-the Practice Manual, which is posted online at the Executive Office for Immigration Review website at • 13.3 Updates to the

-www.justice.gov/eoir- Practice Manual

-a) Practice Policy Manual Updated references:

-13 (a) Policy Manual : updated

-reference: "Correspondence
+Updated Rreferences:

-regarding Part II of the Policy

-Manual should be mailed to:

-(there was no change in address)
+13 (a) Policy Manual: updated reference: "Correspondence regarding Part II of the Policy Manual should be mailed to: (there was no change in address)"

 13 (b) Regulations and

-Published Rules: updated

-reference: "New regulations are

-published in the Federal Register

-in most law libraries, and in man

-public libraries.
-The public is

-encouraged to submit comments

-on regulations as instructions

-provide in each relevant

-publication."
+Published Rules: updated reference: "New regulations are published in the Federal Register, in most law libraries, and in many public libraries.
+The public is encouraged to submit comments on regulations as instructions provide in each relevant publication."

 CHAPTER 14 - LOCAL OPERATING PROCEDURES

 14.1 Standing Orders

 For current immigration court standing orders, please see the EOIR Operational Status page.
-Notable Difference(s)

-This sub-chapter is new and

-recognizes the advent of

-individual immigration court
+This sub-chapter is new and recognizes the advent of individual immigration court standing orders.

-standing orders.